TinChung41/US-Accidents-Analysis-zoomcamp-project/README.md

 Set up for Cloud Run
+---

 [part2](https://www.youtube.com/watch?v=0YExsb2HgLI&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=31)

+Redeploy and set higher time out for cloud run

+When you are done with this Mage instance, then run `terraform-destroy` to avoid your free credit run out

 ### 4 Mage
 cd into the mage directory.
 Rename dev.env to .env.
 You will notice there are some postgres configurations there.
 That can be removed.